 - recreation ground with children's playground and football pitch

 - two tennis courts

 - bowls green

 - croquet lawn

 - petanque pistes

 - local nature reserve

-- 2.3 Melbourn nearby also has a good range of facilities and services including a doctor's surgery, a primary and secondary school, local supermarket, butcher, village store, 2 pubs, 2 restaurants, 1 take-away, 2 petrol stations, café, dentist, pharmacy and building society.
+- 2.3 The eastern parcel of land the subject of these representations as detailed on the site location plan attached at Appendix 1, relates more to the village of Melbourn although it forms part of Meldreth Parish.
+Melbourn itself has a good range of facilities and services including a doctor's surgery, a primary and secondary school, local supermarket, butcher, village store, 2 pubs, 2 restaurants, 1 take-away, 2 petrol stations, café, dentist, pharmacy and building society.
 In terms of sports and social facilities, the village offers a wide range of sports and social clubs including bowls, football, judo, tennis, swimming and squash.
 There is a large village recreation ground with a cricket pitch, an allotments association, 3 active churches and a community hall.

 - 2.4 Our clients have two land holdings that have been submitted to the Council as part of the call for sites in March 2019.
-The site subject to this report is referred to as land to the west of Station Road and the second site, land to the east of Station Road is subject to a separate representation.
+The site subject to this report is referred to as land to the east of Station Road and the second site, land to the west of Station Road is subject to a separate representation.
 The Site the subject of these representation is clearly shown in the following extract: